Orbi home mesh wifi system: Pros, cons and tips

 300/1000 = 0.3 kW

-To convert Watts (W) to Kilowatt hours (kWh) you need to divide the number of Watts by 1000 and afterwards multiply the result by the number of hours.
+To convert Watts (W) to Kilowatt hours (kWh), you need to divide the number of Watts by 1000 and multiply the result by the number of hours.

 kWh = (W/1000) x Hours

-kWh is the measurement unit used by the electricity suppliers to calculate our electricity bills.
+kWh is the measurement unit the electricity suppliers use to calculate our electricity bills.

-Also, most of the big appliances, like the dishwashers or washing machines, rate their consumption in kWh.
+Also, most big appliances, like dishwashers or washing machines, rate their consumption in kWh.

 For example, if a device uses 300 Watts and has been in use for 5 hours: